ovh/docs/pages/platform/kubernetes-k8s/vrack-example-k8s-and-pci/guide.en-asia.md

 ![Setting-up PCI - Attaching to a private network](images/vrack-example-05.png){.thumbnail}

-After instance creation, we can see the connection details in the OVHcloud Control Panel.If we log in to the instance using SSH, we can see that it has two network interfaces, one attached to the public IP address we use to log is, the other attached to the private network:
+After instance creation, we can see the connection details in the OVHcloud Control Panel.
+If we log in to the instance using SSH, we can see that it has two network interfaces, one attached to the public IP address we use to log in, the other attached to the private network:

 <pre class="console"><code>horacio@my-laptop:~$ ssh ubuntu@51.68.xxx.xxx
 Enter passphrase for key '/home/horacio/.ssh/id_rsa':